Il patto Mussolini

 Il patto Mussolini (lit. '"The Mussolini Pact"'), in full: Il patto Mussolini: storia di un piano politico e di un negoziato diplomatico, is a history book by Italian author and historian Francesco Salata, first published in 1933.
 The book is a "history and analysis of the Four Power Pact, with all the documents," and a "eulogy when praising Mussolini's accomplishments as a diplomat."
 Apart from the "too much dithyrambic tone," Salata's work is considered fundamental and a "very valuable exegesis."

 Overview

 The book was published by Mondadori in 1933, one year after the success of Oberdan, the reduced version of Salata's Guglielmo Oberdan secondo gli atti segreti del processo: carteggi diplomatici e altri documenti inediti, originally published by Zanichelli in 1924.
+Salata had proposed the work to Mondadori which, beside having an interest in publishing books potentially appealing to the public, was not new to pleasing personalities close to the regime, which indeed backed the publishing of this work.

 Il patto Mussolini, sometimes credited as Salata's greatest commercial success, is an analysis and history of the Four Power Pact, a non-belligerence treaty that was initialed in June 1933 in the Palazzo Venezia in Rome by France, the United Kingdom, Germany, and Italy.
 In the book, "Salata, an expert of history studies, as part of a book of diplomatic review," highly praises Mussolini and his accomplishments as a diplomat.